Marcussy34/apudevmatch2025/BUILDPLAN.md

 4. Plan security audit engagement early for multi-chain architecture
 5. Begin user research for cross-chain UX validation

 The infrastructure foundation is strong, and the frontend components are well-developed.
-With disciplined execution of this comprehensive cross-chain plan, Grand Warden can achieve its goal of becoming the premier privacy-first security suite for Web2 and Web3 credentials, leveraging the best of both Oasis Sapphire's confidential compute and Sui's efficient public state management.
+This enhanced build plan now includes comprehensive specifications for the exact user flows described - from seamless MetaMask seed phrase import with real-time balance display to effortless website password saving with atomic cross-chain coordination.

+With disciplined execution of this user-flow-optimized plan, Grand Warden will deliver the described user experience: users will see their wallets imported into a "fortress" with immediate balance updates, and password saves will complete with checkmark animations in under 2 seconds, all while maintaining the highest security standards through coordinated TEE operations, atomic cross-chain state management, and comprehensive threat protection.

+The plan ensures that every user interaction - from secure input handling to real-time notifications - is backed by robust technical implementations that abstract the complexity of cross-chain coordination while delivering a seamless, consumer-grade experience.

 ---